-Some of them focus heavily on the “theory” but include very little practice.
+Some proofreading courses focus heavily on the “theory” of proofreading but include very little practice.
 What’s the point in knowing how to do the work if you have no idea how to get the work?
-The best proofreading courses teach you:

 - How to ask for feedback from proofreading clients

 - How to organize your business (including taxes)

 - How to set up your freelance website and social media for maximum exposure